NH Personal Injury Lawyer Practice Areas (BPA)

 If you have been a victim of sexual assault, we will meet with you and carefully review all the facts to determine what options may be available to you to ensure that you not only get the care and treatment you need, but also that all avenues of compensation for the damages you have suffered are pursued.

 Workers’ compensation claims arise out of an injury or illness that is job-related.
 These cases can be challenging and complex.
-If your claim has been denied or you are not receiving the compensation to which you are entitled, the attorneys at Bianco Professional Association can help guide you through this process.
+If your claim has been denied or you are not receiving the compensation to which you are entitled, the attorneys at BPA can help guide you through this process.

 In some cases a client injured on the job might also have a claim against another responsible defendant.
 For example, if you are injured in a car accident in the course and scope of your employment, you may have both a workers’ compensation claim and a claim against the person responsible for the car accident.
 Since workers’ compensation claims provide only limited benefits, a claim against another party responsible for your injuries will allow you to seek recovery for all your damages.
 We will carefully look at the details of every case to ensure you are receiving all the compensation to which you may be entitled.